Data Protection at Chubb

 · We may collect information about you from other sources where we believe this is necessary to manage effective underwriting of the risk associated with a policy and/ or helping fight financial crime, insurance profiteering.
 These other sources may include public registers and databases managed by credit reference agencies, government agencies, and other reputable organizations.

-· We may collect information from other sources where we believe this is necessary to assist in validating claims and/ or fighting financial crime and insurance profiteering.
-This may include liaising with other insurance companies, insurance association, consulting public registers, social media and other online sources, credit reference agencies and other reputable organizations.
+· We may collect information from other sources where we believe this is necessary to assist in validating claims and/ or fighting financial crime.
+This may include consulting public registers, social media and other online sources, credit reference agencies and other reputable organizations.

-· We may collect information about you if you attend meetings, events or conferences that we organize, contact us through our website or other means of communication; or sign up to one of our newsletters or bulletin services.
+· We may also collect information about you if you attend meetings, events or conferences that we organize, contact us through our website or sign up to one of our newsletters or bulletin services.

 · We may collect information from other public sources (e.g. your employer's website) where we believe this is necessary to help manage our relationships with our business partners.

-· If you telephone Chubb (for example, when raising a concern/complaint or request with us) or if Chubb telephones you (for example, to sell an insurance policy), we may record the telephone call.
-We may also use Interactive Voice Response (“IVR”) technology to automate responses to voice commands, and to analyze call recording data, and to verify or improve our customer experiences.
-We may also use call recordings as evidence of your agreement to purchase an insurance policy or submit a claim, to help train our staff and to provide an accurate record of the call in case of complaints or queries.
+· If you telephone Chubb (for example, when notifying a claim or discussing that claim with us) or if Chubb telephones you (for example, to sell an insurance policy), we may record the telephone call.
+We may also use Interactive Voice Response (“IVR”) technology to automate responses to voice commands, and to analyze call recording data.
+We use call recordings as an evidence of your agreement to purchase an insurance policy or submit a claim, to help train our staff and to provide an accurate record of the call in case of complaints or queries.
 We may also analyze call recordings using automated technology in order to detect where there may be customer service failings (and then to resolve these), or to detect potential evidence of fraud.